Donald S Murray

 Author Donald S Murray’s new book,

-The Salt and the Flame,
+The Salt and the Flame

-The novel centres on Finlay and Mairead as they leave 1920s Stornoway on board SS Metagama for a new life in Canada.
+The final instalment in Donald S Murray’s Hebridean trilogy, The Salt and the Flame centres on Finlay and Mairead as they leave 1920s Stornoway on board SS Metagama for a new life in Canada.

 They are leaving their motherland behind on a journey across the Atlantic that will change their lives forever.

-RRP: £9.99 (print)
+RRP: £9.99 (print) / £7.99 (ebook)

 Format: Paperback